 The JJ/WBGSP scholarship provides the recipient with the following benefits:

-- economy class air travel between your home country and the host university at the start of your study program and immediately following the end of the scholarship period.
+- Economy class air travel between their home country and the host university at the start of their study program, immediately following the end of the scholarship period.
 In addition to the two-way air travel, scholars will receive a US $500 travel allowance for each trip;

-- Tuition for your graduate program and the cost of basic medical insurance usually obtained through the university.
+- Tuition for your graduate program and the cost of basic medical insurance obtained through the university.

-- While on campus during the scholarship period, a monthly subsistence allowance to cover living expenses, including books.
+- While on campus during the scholarship period, a monthly subsistence allowance to cover all living expenses (accommodations, food, etc., including books).
 The amount of the allowance varies depending on the host country.

 Developing country nationals must:

-- Be a national of a World Bank member developing country
+- Be a national of a World Bank member developing country;

-- Be in good health
+- Be in good health;